Sima Pumacocha

-Physical and geological setting
+Setting

 At 4,300 m to 4,400 m above sea level, the Pumaqucha valley is a typical Andes 'puna' – high, treeless, and surrounded by 5,000 m peaks.
 The valley is traversed by a dirt road serving active and abandoned mines nearby, and is dotted with stone huts used by locals tending flocks of sheep, llamas and alpacas.
 At the head of the valley is Pumaqucha, a small lake which along with its catchment area sits atop Miocene age granodiorite.
 Where the lake's outfall stream meets near-vertically bedded Cretaceous age Jumasha limestones, it has carved a short, shallow canyon containing several abandoned and one active sinkpoint where the entire stream disappears underground.
 Underlying the limestone is the Lower Cretaceous Pariatambo Formation.

 A small concrete canal, intended to keep the lake outfall on the surface by diverting it around the canyon, is in poor shape and normally does not function at all.
 When local repairs occur, the active sinkpoint (SP1) becomes enterable, but considerable water then leaks into the abandoned sinks (SP2 and SP3).

 On a regional scale, the long, irregular band of limestone containing Sima Pumaqucha and several other caves runs roughly south-southeast to north-northwest.
 The Pumaqucha waters sink at an elevation of 4,375 m above sea level, and are thought to resurge in the Rio Alis valley some 14 km to the north at an elevation of about 3,300 m above sea level.

-Cave description
+Description

 Following the steeply-dipping limestone beds, Sima Pumaqucha generally consists of several vertical shafts connected by short sections of horizontal to steeply-sloping passages.
 Although closely grouped together, the three main entrances each lead to extensive independent passages before meeting underground.
 SP1 and SP2 are within 60 m of each other but their passages join at about the –300 m level, while SP3, a further 30 m away, is thought to join the main cave at a depth of –550 m based on observations of relative water volumes (SP3 is blocked at –120 m).
 All three entrances lead to big shafts: SP1 has the deepest shaft in the Andes (282 m), SP2 leads to the 113-meter-deep Ammonite Shaft, and SP3 is a 120 m shaft.
 Several fossilized ammonites up to 20 cm in diameter were observed within Ammonite Shaft’s walls.
 Below the junction of SP1 and SP2 are several wet shafts between 15 m and 75 m in depth, leading to a gravelled sump at –638 m.
 All explored passages have been surveyed, with a total length of 1,427 m.

-It was hoped that the strong inward draught indicated a junction with a large underground river, but after losing the draught near the sump some cavers concluded that it might be due to the cave’s own stream.
+Some hoped the strong inward draught indicated a junction with a large underground river, but after losing strength near the sump they concluded it might be due to the cave’s own stream.

-Cave exploration
+Exploration

 Sima Pumaqucha was explored and surveyed during three international expeditions.